everedero/zephyr_driver_propyradio/README.md

 ## No RX received

-* Verify your device tree.
-Verify CE GPIO is active high and IRQ active low.
+* Verify your device tree
+* Verify CE GPIO is active high and IRQ active low.

+## Issue with SPI read/write

+Write in a register and read it.

+* Verify NRF24 is correctly plugged
+* Verify it is power supplied correctly
+* Verify the incoming SPI data is correct